BillJr99/Ursinus-CS170-Fall2024/_pages/Activities/activity-microbitprng.md

 layout: activity
 permalink: /Activities/MicrobitPRNG
 title: "CS170: Programming for the World Around Us - The micro:bit and Pseudorandom Number Generators"
-excerpt: "CS170: Programming for the World Around Us - The micro:bit and Pseudorandom Number Generators"

 info:
   additional_reading: